Xunnamius/xscripts/README.md

 # xscripts (@-xun/scripts)

-Xscripts is a highly-opinionated personal tool for building, linting, and deploying my NPM-based projects.
+`xscripts` is a highly-opinionated personal tool for building, linting, and deploying my NPM-based projects.
 Similar in intent to kcd-scripts, react-scripts, etc.